-For the purposes of this Policy the hazard classifications within the Australian Disaster Resilience Handbook Collection, Guideline 7-3 Flood Hazard have been adopted and provides a general classification for flood hazard, incorporating 6 flood hazard classifications (H1 - H6).
+For the purposes of the 'Schedule of Flood Related Development Controls' the hazard classifications within the Australian Disaster Resilience Handbook Collection, Guideline 7-3 Flood Hazard have been adopted and provides a general classification for flood hazard, incorporating 6 flood hazard classifications (H1 - H6).
 Handbook 7 and its associated guidelines are considered to be best practice in terms of flood risk management.